 It’s useful to know that a window can have either internal or external beadings (sometimes both).
 Burglars can only take advantage of externally beaded windows.
 So, if you have windows with internal beadings, you don’t really have to worry that an intruder gets into your home using this method.

-How burglars remove external beadings?
+How do burglars remove external beadings?
 Often (especially in the case of older windows), they just slide a knife around the window.

 Should you be concerned if your windows are externally beaded?

 It’s important to keep in mind that not all external beadings are created equal.
-In fact, most modern windows have their glass panes installed on double-sided bonding tapes.
+In fact, most modern windows have glass panes installed on double-sided bonding tapes.
 This solution is secure enough to prevent burglars from removing the glass even if they manage to take the external beading off.